byzheng/taskqueue/README.md

 * expect no return values,
 * save final output into file system and check whether this task is finished.

+Finally, call `worker` to run wrapper function with project name.

 ```r
 library(taskqueue)
 fun_test <- function(i) {